D. B. Cooper copycat hijackings: Everett Holt

 On December 24, 1971, Everett Holt hijacked Northwest Orient Airlines Flight 734 after its takeoff from Minneapolis on its way to Chicago and demanded $300,000 and two parachutes.
 Like Cooper, once his ransom was delivered he allowed the passengers to deplane.
 While he was distracted counting his ransom money, the flight crew escaped from the cockpit.
 Realizing his plans had been thwarted, Holt surrendered peacefully.
 Holt would eventually be committed to a mental hospital before the charges were dismissed in May 1975.

 Billy Hurst

 On January 12, 1972, 22-year-old Billy Eugene Hurst hijacked Braniff Flight 38 en route from Houston to Dallas.
 Hurst let the passengers go once the plane landed in Dallas, but held four stewardesses and three flight crew hostage.
-He demanded one million dollars in ransom as well as parachutes, a rope, a machete, and hunting boots.
+He demanded $1 million in ransom as well as parachutes, a rope, a machete, and hunting boots.
 Hurst then demanded that the pilot fly to South America.
 While the airline struggled to gather the full ransom, friends of Hurst arrived on the scene and persuaded him to surrender without incident.
 In 1973, Hurst was convicted of aircraft piracy and sentenced to a 20-year prison term.